Twasi/twasi-docs/docs/getting-started/plugin-translations.md

 This works with public functions and public fields.
 It also works on multiple levels so you could render something like {object.subObject.subSubObject}.

 The TranslationRenderer is also kinda smart resolving those bindings.
-You don't have to worry about upper- or lowercase and you can ignore function prefixes 'get', 'is' and 'has'.
+You don't have to worry about upper- or lowercase and you can ignore the function prefixes 'get', 'is' and 'has'.
 All of this is possible thanks to Java Reflections ｡◕‿◕｡

 #### Example